anirudha-akela/autonomous-dragon-docking/README.md

 I wrote a JSON script to dock automatically.

+The script works by first zeroing out the angles with a basic PID controller (technically PD since the I term wasn't needed).
+When the angular errors are sufficiently small, the script starts to correct the position using the same method.

-In order to run the script yourself, press Ctrl+Shift+J in your browser and paste the json file in the code editor.
+In order to run the script yourself, just paste it in the development console of your browser (press Ctrl+Shift+J for Chrome).

 Have fun! :P